Tick-borne encephalitis (TBE)

 What are the signs of a more severe course of disease?

 It is very rare for the to spread to the spinal cord (myelitis), which can cause muscle weakness, paralysis and sensory disturbances.
 This is more common in older people than it is in younger people.
+The risk of developing long-term damage from myelitis is very high.

 About half of those people who are infected with TBE develop serious symptoms.

-TBE is very rarely fatal.
+TBE is rarely fatal, though.
 About 1 out of 100 people die of severe TBE.

-Where does TBE occur?
+Where does TBE occur in Germany?

 Some parts of Germany have been declared as high-risk areas.
 These are districts where TBE is more common than in other areas.
 A district is considered to be a high-risk area if at least 1 out of 100,000 people living in that district, or in the region including all of its neighboring districts, has had a TBE within a five-year period.
 So far, up to 40 out of 100,000 people living in such high-risk areas have developed TBE within a period of five years.
+In other words, the risk of getting TBE is very low, even in high-risk areas.
+Only about 0.1 to 5% of the ticks there have the TBE .

 When might it be a good idea to have a TBE vaccine?